Double-Real-Virtual and Double-Virtual-Real Corrections to the Three-Loop Thrust Soft Function: Introduction

 The factorization theorem sets the foundation for precision prediction of the thrust distribution in the resummation region in which $\tau \ll 1$, and is the key ingredient to the precise determination of the $\alpha_s$.
-The logarithmic terms can be calculated through the standard resummation techniques to all orders in $\alpha_s$ for the jet and the soft functions, if the associated cusp $\Gamma_{cusp}$ and the non-cusp anomalous dimensions $\gamma_i$ are known, see Tab.~\ref{tab:ResummationOrder}.
+The logarithmic terms (i.e., $C_k^{(n)}$ with $k\leqslant 2n$) can be calculated through the standard resummation techniques to all orders in $\alpha_s$ for the jet and the soft functions, if the associated cusp $\Gamma_{cusp}$ and the non-cusp anomalous dimensions $\gamma_i$ are known, see Tab.~\ref{tab:ResummationOrder}.
 The cusp anomalous dimension is known analytically to 4-loops~\cite{Henn:2019swt,vonManteuffel:2020vjv} following earlier efforts~\cite{Ruijl:2016pkm,Moch:2018wjh,Henn:2016men,vonManteuffel:2016xki,Henn:2016wlm,Lee:2017mip,Henn:2019rmi,Lee:2019zop,vonManteuffel:2019wbj,Bruser:2019auj}.
 The thrust distribution is now known at the next-to-next-to-next-to-leading logarithmic (N$^{3}$LL) accuracy~\cite{Becher:2008cf,Abbate:2010xh,Abbate:2012jh}.
-While the $\delta(\tau)$ terms have to be determined through explicit fixed order calculations of the jet and the soft function order by order in $\alpha_s$ and their accuracy also determines the logarithmic accuracy of resummation as shown in Tab.~\ref{tab:ResummationOrder}.
+While the $\delta(\tau)$ terms (i.e., $C_{2n+1}^{(n)}$) have to be determined through explicit fixed order calculations of the jet and the soft function order by order in $\alpha_s$ and their accuracy also determines the logarithmic accuracy of resummation as shown in Tab.~\ref{tab:ResummationOrder}.

 To push through the precision to the next level, the complete $3$-loop calculation for the jet and the soft function have to be performed.
-The calculation of the N$^{3}$LO quark jet function has been carried out in~\cite{Bruser:2018rad} years ago, while the complete computation for the ${\cal O}(\alpha_s^3)$ soft function is still missing.
+The calculation of the N$^{3}$LO quark jet function has been carried out in~\cite{Bruser:2018rad} years ago, while the soft function is only known to order ${\cal O}(\alpha_s^2)$~\cite{Monni:2011gb,Kelley:2011ng, Boughezal:2015eha,Baranowski:2020xlp}.
 Recently, as a first non-trivial step toward the three loops, the same-hemisphere three-gluon real-real-real (RRR) contribution to the soft function is obtained analytically~\cite{Baranowski:2022khd}.

 In this manuscript, we present the computation of the double-real-virtual (RRV) and the double-virtual-real (VVR) contributions to the thrust soft function.
 Since the $2$-loop soft current is known in the literature for a while~\cite{Li:2013lsa,Duhr:2013msa}, it makes the double-virtual-real (VVR) correction to the thrust soft function easy to obtain, and we present the VVR results in the Appendix~\ref{appendix:vvr}.